marcio777/cadmus/src/en/Chapter-I/Part V: Methods.md

 ```

 ## Static methods
-Static methods are methods that belong to a class, as opposed to an instance of a class.
+Hitherto you've only met static methods, methods that belong to a class, as opposed to an instance of a class.
 For instance, the method `Integer.parseInt()` is a static method.
 If I, however, create an integer like so:

 ```java
 Integer age = 5;